Munojot Yoʻlchiyeva

-Munojot Yoʻlchiyeva (born 1960), also known under the Russian form of her name, Munadjat Yulchieva, is the leading performer of classical Uzbek music and its Persian-language cousin Shashmaqâm.
+Munojot Yoʻlchiyeva (born 1960), also known under the Russian form of her name, Munadjat Yulchieva, a performer of classical Uzbek music and its Persian-language cousin Shashmaqâm.
 She is famous for the unique quality of her voice and her natural charisma.
 She is recognized as People's artist of Uzbekistan (1994).
-She is honored as the Heorine of Uzbekistan (2021).
+She is honored as the Heroine of Uzbekistan (2021).

 Professional career

 Yoʻlchiyeva was born in 1960 in the Buloqboshi district of Andijan region in Ferghâna valley near Tashkent, and from an early age it was obvious she had a great gift as a singer.
 This nearly resulted in her being channelled into a career as an opera singer, but she was inexorably drawn towards the slow, aching music of her own ancient culture, something that seemed almost pre-ordained by her name, which means 'ascent to God' or simply 'prayer'.